-It also makes it easy for you to monitor routes in progress and make last-minute changes if necessary.
+It also makes it easy for you to monitor routes in progress and make last-minute tweaks if necessary.

-Let’s look at how you can use Circuit for Teams to handle two common occurrences: unexpected traffic leading to significant delays and a customer canceling or changing their delivery.
+Let’s find out how you can use Circuit for Teams to handle two common occurrences: unexpected traffic leading to significant delays and a customer canceling or changing their delivery.

 Collecting Proof of Delivery (POD)

-But you’re likely going to want more security than that, especially if you’re delivering large quantities of goods or high-priced items.
+But you’ll likely want more security, especially if you’re delivering large quantities of goods or high-priced items.